xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 ---

-In mathematical terms, it means that the time series equation includes four key coefficients:
+In mathematical terms, it means that the time series equation \eqref{eq:its} includes four key coefficients:

 \begin{equation}
 Y = b_0 + b_1T + b_2D + b_3P + \epsilon
+\label{eq:its}
 \end{equation}

 Where: